Discover Malta's

 etched in stone

 Prehistoric Malta saw the construction of megalithic structures, such as the Tarxien, Mnajdra and Hagar Qim temples.
-In the Tarxien megalithic complex, evidence of maritime mobility is depicted through ship graffiti (see Woolner, D. 1957.
+In the Tarxien megalithic complex, evidence of early maritime mobility is depicted through ship graffiti (see Woolner, D. 1957.
 Graffiti of Ships at Tarxien, Malta, Antiquity, XXXI: 60-68).

 Tarxien Ship Graffiti - An illustration by Diana Woolner (1957:62) of the incisions found on one of the megaliths at Tarxien temples.